TurboWarp/extensions/docs/steamworks.md

 ## Demo game

-For testing the Steamworks extension without paying for a Steamworks Partner Program membership, you can use the free Steamworks demo game.
+To test the Steamworks extension without paying for a Steamworks Partner Program membership, you can use the free Steamworks demo game.
 It's called Spacewar and its App ID is `480`.
-You don't need to install Spacewar; rather you can use its App ID to test various Steamworks APIs.
+You don't need to install Spacewar; rather, you can use its App ID to test various Steamworks APIs.

 Spacewar has achievements with the following API Names, which can used for testing the achievement blocks: